masa08/ror_elearning/README.md

 2. Access to localhost:3000

 ## Why I made this app
-I made this app at 2018/6 as traning project before joining a job in Phollipines.
+I made this app at 2018/6 as traning project before joining a job in Phillipines.